Skip to content Skip to footer

 A Photographic Treasury of Baseball’s Deadball Era

 Our hobby typically plays out on online forums or at large card shows like The National, where photographs – and the people who love them – can get lost in the crowd.
-This convention is designed to change that.
-For the first time, leading collectors and experts will come together for a photography-only event.
+This National concept is designed to change that.
+Leading collectors and experts come together for a photography-only event.
 It’s a rare chance to meet fellow hobbyists face-to-face, share insights, build friendships, and enjoy the camaraderie that simply isn’t possible online.

 While there are no formal dealer setups, attendees are encouraged to bring items from their collections for informal display, trading or sale.
 You’ll have the opportunity to view exceptional photographs that you might otherwise never encounter – a true “if only we could gather all the photo collectors from The National into one room” experience.

-For questions or to reserve your spot, contact us at [email protected]
+For questions or to reserve your spot for 2027, contact us at [email protected]

 Jim Chapman